 The authority has about $7 billion in debt and $4 billion of assets, Lawsky said.

 National Grid operates, maintains and repairs LIPA’s power lines through Dec.
 31, 2013.
-The authority picked in 2011 Public Service Enterprise Group Inc. (PEG), owner of New Jersey’s largest utility, to take over the contract in 2014.
+The authority picked in 2011 Public Service Enterprise Group Inc. (PEG:US), owner of New Jersey’s largest utility, to take over the contract in 2014.
 The management structure is unique to LIPA.

 Public Service is preparing to manage LIPA’s lines and intends to work with Cuomo and legislators as needed, Karen Johnson, a spokeswoman, said today in an e-mail.